JMC404/SurfPulse-Project/README.md

-Final Year Porject Web application created using Flask and next.js for the tracking of weather and suerf condtions in various locations
+Final Year Porject Web application created using Flask and next.js for the tracking of weather and surf condtions in various locations